The Terminology to Know When Considering Window Film

 Visible Light Transmitted

 Visible light transmitted (VLT) is a measurement of the amount of sunlight a piece of glass lets through.
+Understanding how much visible light can penetrate through window films is crucial for consumers who want to balance heat rejection with natural light in their spaces.
 This measure is expressed as a percentage of the total amount of visible solar energy exposed to the window.
-A very dark window film may transmit only 5-10% of visible light into a room, while a light or nearly clear film may allow 90% or more.
+A very dark window film may transmit only 5-10% of visible light into a room.
+This significantly reduces heat and glare, making it ideal for both automotive and residential applications.
+In contrast, a light or nearly clear film may allow 90% or more.
 A similar metric, Visible light reflected (VLR), indicates how much light bounces back to the source.
 It refers to both light from the sun outside and the building’s interior lighting.

 Reducing visible light transmission is a common goal for customers seeking automotive glass protection.
 A subtle car window tint can act like a pair of sunglasses, making it easier to focus on the road and avoid eye strain.
 For homes and commercial settings, a high level of visible light reflected can reduce glare and block out light without the use of blinds or curtains.
 It can make interior spaces more comfortable and improve visibility.